 Writing a Custom Vite Plugin for Asset Transformation

-Vite executes plugin hooks in a strict sequence. resolveId intercepts import specifiers, load reads the raw file content, and transform applies syntax or structural modifications.
-Hook execution order matters: place enforce: 'pre' to run before Vite’s internal optimizers.
+Vite executes plugin hooks in a strict sequence. resolveId intercepts import specifiers, load reads the raw file content, and transform applies structural modifications.
+Hook order matters: set enforce: 'pre' to run before Vite’s internal optimizers, as explained in Debugging Vite Plugin Hook Order with enforce and apply.

 import { defineConfig } from 'vite';